earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 ## Conclusion

 And that's a wrap!
-In this second (and final part) of the data classes tutorial series, we tried to cover features such as `__post_init__` method, subclassing data classes, and performance gains using `__slot__`.
+In this second (and final part) of the data classes tutorial series, we `__post_init__` method, subclassing data classes, and performance gains using `__slot__`.

 So did we cover *everything* about data classes?
-No. But we've covered (almost) everything you'll need to write functional data classes.
-With less boilerplate to write, switching to data classes can save you hours per week.
+No. But what you've learned should help you hit the ground running when you start writing functional data classes.
+With less boilerplate to write and promising performance gains, switching to data classes can save you hours per week.

+See you all soon in another tutorial.
+Until then, happy coding!

 {% include cta/cta1.html %}

 [^1]:
-I found [this StackOverFlow discussion thread]() super helpful to learn about `__slots__`.
+I found [this StackOverFlow discussion thread](https://stackoverflow.com/questions/472000/usage-of-slots) super helpful to learn about `__slots__`.
 I recommend reading through it to further your understanding of `__slots__`.